-Negative evaluations were significantly harder to cancel compared to positive ones ($\Delta \approx 1.0$ on a 9-point Likert scale), irrespective of whether the thick terms were assigned to the character or the behavior.
+to positive ones ($\Delta \approx 1.0$ on a 9-point Likert scale), irrespective of whether the thick terms were assigned to the character or the behavior.
 More specifically, statements like (1) and (2) were judged to be significantly more contradictory than statements like (3) and (4).
-This asymmetry, called Polarity Effect, was previously unknown and provides a challenge to the idea that positive and negative thick terms can be treated alike (see also Väyrynen (2021) and Zakkou (2021)).
+This asymmetry, called Polarity Effect, was previously unknown and provides a challenge for the idea that positive and negative thick terms can be treated alike (see also Väyrynen (2021) and Zakkou (2021)).